-The model indicates that the most suitable zones for feral pigs in 2010 are those located on large cattle ranches in the east, northeast and northwest of the protected area (Fig. 5A).
-Within the PA area, Low Suitability Zone (LSZ) predominate except in small isolated patches of intermediate and high suitability zones.
-On the other hand, the 1988 Environmental Suitability Map shows a #different scenario (Fig. 5C); the current PA area was filled with intermediate and high suitability zones contrasting with 2010.
-Figures 5B and 5D shows [represents] the potential distribution binary map (suitable/unsuitable) based on the MTP cutoff criteria (MTP = 0.09).
+The model indicates that the most suitable zones for feral pigs in 2010 are those in large cattle ranches located in the east, northeast and northwest of the protected area (Fig. 5A).
+Within the PA area, a Low Suitability Zone (LSZ) predominates and there are only a few isolated patches of ISZ and HSZ.
+Moreover, the 1988 Environmental Suitability Map shows a different scenario (Fig. 5C); the current PA area was filled with intermediate and high suitability zones contrasting with 2010.
+Figures 5B and 5D represents the potential distribution binary map (suitable/unsuitable) based on the MTP cutoff criteria (MTP = 0.09).